kapetan-io/querator/doc/adr/0003-rw-sync-point.md

 See [0016-queue-partitions](0016-queue-partitions.md)

 Because reads and writes to the queue are handled by a single go routine (single threaded).
-We can preform optimizations where items produced to the queue can be marked as reserved before they are written to the data store.
+We can preform optimizations where items produced to the queue can be marked as leased before they are written to the data store.
 Similar in design to a single threaded redis server.
 In addition, the single threaded design also allows batching reads and writes in the same transaction.
 Most databases benefit from batching as it reduces IOPs, transaction overheard, network overhead, results in fewer locks, and logging.
 By preforming the R/W synchronization here in code,